DrexelTriangle/TriangleSWP/README.md

 **The Triangle SWP** also features several customizable menus, html and content list widgets which enable live-site editing from the frontend.

-This theme also incorporates several 3rd-party services (Open weather data integration for any wetaher station in the world, Disqus article comments, OpenX advertisements, Google Custom Search Engine).
+This theme also incorporates several 3rd-party services (Open weather data integration for any weather station in the world, Disqus article comments, OpenX advertisements, Google Custom Search Engine).

 SETTING UP DEVELOPMENT ENVIRONMENT
 ----------------------------------